Neil Wragg MBE Chief Executive

 Managing Director of Films of Record and Director of International Strategy at Zinc Media, and former Managing Director of Fresh One, Jamie Oliver’s independent film production company.
 An innovative and highly acclaimed TV producer who has specialised in high profile documentaries and documentary series, many of which chronicle social deprivation and/or celebrate the remarkable achievements of ‘ordinary’ people when enabled to rise to the challenges in their lives.

-Joined Suffolk County Council in 2013 as Director of Children’s and Young People’s Services and is currently Interim Chief Executive.
+Joined Suffolk County Council in 2013 as Director of Children’s and Young People’s Services and is now Director of Health, Wellbeing and Children’s Services.
 Sue previously worked for Southend on Sea Borough Council for 7 years as the Assistant Director for Specialist Services and then as the Director for Children & Learning.
 Her prior career includes working at Essex County Council where she held a range of senior posts before becoming Head of Service for Looked After Children.

 A UKCP recognised Psychotherapist, Judith is an experienced executive business coach who has worked with numerous senior individuals and teams in both the private and public sectors.
 She is a UKCP registered psychotherapist and an accredited coaching supervisor of business coaches.
 She has had considerable experience developing and running training organisations both here in the UK and abroad.
 She is currently senior associate at The Centre for Teams where she works with leadership teams.
 She is an associate at The Performance Coach working mainly in the public sector, training coaches.